starmoon8/zips/README.md

-just a backup of the apps in meh repo. the zips are prolly behind the latest updates tho
+just a backup of the apps on meh profile. the zips are prolly behind the latest updates tho